jshlomi/SignalProcessingProject/PythonCluster/README.md

 ## Suggested workflow

+1) In 'run.py' line 7, change value of "farmuser" to your farm username

-1) In 'run.py' from line 175 edit parameters:
+2) In 'run.py' from line 175 edit parameters:
 fluxes - list of simulated signal overall flux values to test (the x-axis in the plots) paramdct_base - dictionnary of the base values for parameters B, decaycst, psfwidth and beta bkgmeans, decaycsts, psfwidths, betas - lists of parameter values to loop over